maharshi-roy/personal-website/content/home/talks.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages
-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 60

-title: 'Recent & Upcoming Talks'
+title: 'Talks'
 subtitle:

 content: